 Olga Raffault

 There are certain domaines in Chinon which I know are held dear by many fans of Loire Valley Cabernet Franc, particularly those who value the traditional, old-school expression of this variety.
 One domaine I would place in this category, without a moment’s hesitation, is Olga Raffault.
-This estate still carries the name of its well-known and respected mid-20th century proprietor but today it is run by Olga’s granddaughter Sylvie Raffault (pictured below), with the help of her husband Eric de la Vigerie and their son, Arnaud.
+This estate still carries the name of its well-known and respected mid-20th century proprietor but today it is run by Olga’s granddaughter Sylvie Raffault (pictured), with the help of her husband Eric de la Vigerie and their son, Arnaud.

 In this profile I examine the vineyards and wines of the domaine today, but as the domaine is doubtlessly regarded as significant within the appellation, it seems only correct to begin by exploring a little of its history.